eibay/wdi/projects/project_one/README.md

 ## Feature Sets

-#### [Team Microblog][microblog]
+#### [Microblog][microblog]

 <span style="color:gray">A microblog allows users to create, read, update, and destroy miniature blog posts.
-A team microblog allows a group of users to create posts on a shared feed.
+A microblog allows a group of users to create posts on a shared feed.
 These posts can reference outside links, scrape useful information from them, and add novel commentary to the linked content.</span>

 #### [Forum][forum]